otrack/cloud-computing-infrastructures/scaling/README.md

 * A third benefit is the management of dependencies.
 Say for instance, that `A` uses verson `1.2.2` of library `foo`, and program `B` version `1.3.1` of the same library.
-Because the two containerized programs access different file systems, each of them may contain a different version of the `foo` library.
+Because the two containerized programs access different file systems, each of them can use their own versions of the `foo` library.

 **[Q]** Write a Docker file for Pdfmagic under the `pdfmagic` directory.
 The Docker image should be built using `python:2` as its base image, and should expose port `8080`.